-Floward becomes main partner of Mubadala Abu Dhabi Tennis Open 2025
+Floward Becomes Main Partner of Mubadala Abu Dhabi Tennis Open 2025

 As the exclusive flowers partner, Floward will be prominently featured through on-court branding, event advertising, and podium touchpoints.
 Additionally, Floward’s exquisite floral arrangements will enhance the VIP lounges, hospitality areas, and player zones, bringing an element of refinement and luxury to the tournament experience.

-Chairman and CEO of Floward, Abdulaziz B Al Loughani said: “We are thrilled to partner with the Mubadala Abu Dhabi Open, an event that mirrors our values of excellence, elegance, and innovation.
+Chairman and CEO of Floward, Mr. Abdulaziz B. Al Loughani said: “We are thrilled to partner with the Mubadala Abu Dhabi Open, an event that mirrors our values of excellence, elegance, and innovation.
 This partnership underscores Floward’s commitment to elevating the gifting experience while seamlessly integrating into high-profile events that resonate with our brand identity.
-By aligning with an internationally recognised sports event, we are strengthening our brand visibility among an affluent, engaged audience, further cementing its position as the premier choice for luxury gifting."
+By aligning with an internationally recognized sports event, we are strengthening our brand visibility among an affluent, engaged audience, further cementing its position as the premier choice for luxury gifting.

 Established in 2017, Floward is a full-fledged e-commerce solution that offers prime fresh-cut flowers sourced from the best growers and farmers around the world and arranged locally by a team of florists and designers.
 Floward also offers cakes, chocolate and perfumes curated by the region’s most exciting designers bundled with its flower arrangements and manages last-mile same-day delivery to ensure the best customer experience.